MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-windows-iot-enterprise.md

 ---

-# First time setup for Microsoft Teams Rooms-Windows on Surface Hub 2S
+# First time setup for Surface Hub on Windows 11 IoT Enterprise